Dina-Ashmawy/React-TVMaze/README.md

-# TV Show Episodes Information React App
+# TVMaze Explorer React App

 This project is a React application that allows users to browse TV shows, view their episodes and seasons, mark favorites, and more.
 It utilizes the TVmaze API for fetching show data.